nuejs/nue/packages/nuejs.org/docs/layout.md

 ## Slots
-You can alter the generated HTML by filling the various "slots" in the default  These slots are named as follows:
+You can alter the generated HTML by filling the various "slots" in the default layout.
+These slots are named as follows:

 [image.bordered]
   small: /img/layout-slots.png